ksunaly/bigquery_dbt_looker/README.md

 - **Original**: No setting for cash policy.
 - **Revised**: Applying caching policy on model level
-- **Explanation*: Normally, whenever you query something from Looker, the query is run against your data warehouse and the result is brought back to Looker.
+- **Explanation**: Normally, whenever you query something from Looker, the query is run against your data warehouse and the result is brought back to Looker.
 In order for you to save costs and be more efficient, Looker caches your result for 1 hour by default.
 This feature can be manipulated and set to something like 24 hours — optimising performance with the benefit of saving you money.
 - **Action**: Usually we can add persist_for:max_cache_age or there is a way to not repeate code by creating datagroup.lkml file:
+***Create datagroup.lkml file
 ```sql
   datagroup: the24hourupdate {